cuny-academic-commons/cac-unicode-fix/readme.md

 On the destination server, first run `backup-before-import.sh` or something similar.
 It will generate a backup for each posts table reflected in the exported_posts directory.

 The `import.php` tool must be run using `wp eval-file`.
 You'll have to pass the path to the exported_posts directory as an argument.
 There's a `$dry_run` flag in the script that is set to `true` by default.
 There's also an `$allowed_blog_ids` block that you can use to test with a limited number of sites.

+The importer skips any post where the post_content in the destination database does not match the "bad" content from the JSON.
+In this way, it avoids overwriting any manual change that has been made since the bad migration.

 The importer will flush object caches.
 If you need to flush static page caches, you'll need your own tool.